benmvp/react-workshop/00-begin/README.md

 # Step 0 - Begin

+The goal of this step is just to get everything set up with a running (blank) app.

 ## Setup

 Assuming you have a version of [node](https://nodejs.org/en/) installed, [install `nvm`](https://github.com/creationix/nvm#install-script) and then close & reopen your terminal.